mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   Casra started talking to her self, "All our work...
 Everyone I've ever known..."

   Kip noticed Linyu's face, turning more worried with the second.
-Thi was old enough to know what an ice age was, but not quite old enough to know what to do.
+Thi was old enough to know what an ice age was, but not quite old enough to understand hae own mortality.

   "I'm sorry...
-I may have said too much."
+I've said too much."

   Casra leaned in to hug Linyu, while keeping her eyes up.

   "It's fine.
 It's better to face reality prepared than to live in willful ignorance," thi said.
 "I appreciate that you were trying to protect me, but my plans won't change.
 I will not divert from my plan to liberate the Shadestead."

-  Kip, kneeled down to set with her and said, "You came here without a sentence, didn't you?
+  Kip, kneeled down to sit with her and said, "You came here without a sentence, didn't you?
 Come with me to Heiko after your work here is done.
 Maybe we can use radio to talk to those things at Ara."

   "I appreciate your intentions, Kipnu, but I would rather die than leave this place.
 I let it fall into anarchy once before and I must not let it happen again."

   "Please... when the time comes...reconsider.
-Radio could be the answer we're looking for."
+Your devices could be the answer we're looking for."

   "Then it's good of you to learn it."